 - FIH studies, which evaluate the safety, tolerability, and pharmacokinetics (PK) of a new drug in healthy volunteers

-- Drug-drug interaction (DDI) studies, which assess if the safety and efficacy of a drug is altered when it is taken alongside other drugs
+- Drug-drug interaction (DDI) studies, which assess if the safety and efficacy of a drug are altered when it is taken alongside other drugs

 - Food effect studies, which investigate the effects of food on the rate and extent of absorption of a drug when it is taken shortly after a meal (fed conditions) compared to when it is taken under fasting conditions